Frequently Asked Questions

 Will Brave sell user data to advertisers?

-As earlier answers explain, we do not even have access to identifiable user data.
+We do not have access to identifiable user data.
 The anonymized aggregated ad campaign related data we do collect is used for accounting and reporting, but this data cannot be mapped back to devices or user identities of any kind.
+Learn more

 Will Brave use the "Acceptable Ads" model?